EricTheToon/Fortlatro/README.md

 Fortnite Trading Card - Uncommon - If first hand of round has only 4 cards destroy them and give an LTM card

-Zorlodo - Rare - Copies the abilities of the left and right joker but halves them if applicable
+Zorlodo - Legendary - Copies the abilities of the left and right joker by BEING them

 Solid Gold - Common - 1/4 chance to turn each scored card gold